BMW N63 Engine Variants

 - Relocated engine oil cooler from the passenger wheel well to underneath the turbos in the hot-vee.
 The new heat exchanger piggybacks off the main cooling radiator and water pump.
 This not only simplified the cooling system but also deleted a radiator that did not function at low driving speeds anyway.

 - A new 'half-shell" intake system with part of each intake manifold cast into the cylinder head.
-This reduced the number of fittings and seams that could cause pressure loss and made the overall packaging smaller, such as "using the N63TU2 engine for other vehicle projects".
-It's not clear which other models may have received a twin-turbo V8 as a result of its slimmer proportions.
+This reduced the number of fittings and seams that could cause pressure loss and made the overall packaging smaller, such as "using the N63TU2 engine for other vehicle projects" (BMW quote).

 |2018 N63B44M3 (N63TU3), 456hp/479ft-lbs|